e1essar/advent-of-code-2023/README.md

 6. **Day 11-12**: Rust 🦐

 ## Structure
 The repository is organized into folders corresponding to each day's challenges.
 Each folder contains the solutions for the respective programming languages.
+Solutions are presented in files with language-specific extensions.
+There are no additional build instructions, configuration files, or build artifacts included in the solutions.